-Contract No. T62250-06M Traffic Signal Maintenance (Acknowledgment by Surety Company)
+(Acknowledgment by Surety Company)

-STATE OF New York
+STATE OF New York)

-ss.:
+ss.: COUNTY OF Nassau)

-2023 , On this 13th day of March before me personally came Nelly Renchiwich to me who being by me duly sworn, did depose and say that he resides Known, in Nassau County, New York that he is the Attomey-In-Fact of the Travelers Casualty and Surety Company of America , the corporation described in and which executed the within instrument; that he knows the seal of said corporation; that the seal affixed to said instrument is such corporate seal; that it was so affixed by the order of the Board of Directors of said corporation, and that he signed his name thereto by like order; and that the liabilities of said company do not exceed its assets as ascertained in the manner provided by the laws of the State of New York, and the said DonnaMarie A. Kissane further said that he is acquainted with Nelly Renchiwich and knows him to be the Attorney-in-Fact of said company; that the signature of the said Nelly Renchiwich subscribed to the within instrument is in the genuine handwriting of the said Nelly Renchiwich and was subscribed thereto by like order of the Board of Directors, and in the presence of him, the said DonnaMarie A. Kissane
+On this 13th day of March , 2023 , before me personall came Nelly Penchiwich to a that he is the Attomey-In-Fact of the Travelers Casualty and Surety Company of America, the corporation described in and which executed the within instrument; that he knows the seal of said corporation; that the seal affixed to said instrument is such corporate seal; that it was so affixed by the order of the Board of Directors of said corporation, and that he signed his name thereto by like order; and that the liabilities of said company do not exceed its assets as ascertained in the manner provided by the laws of the State of New York, and the said DonnaMarie A. Kissane further said that he is acquainted with Nelly Renchiwich to be the Attorney-in-Fact of said company; that the signature of the said Nelly Renchiwich subscribed to the within instrument is in the genuine handwriting of the said Nelly Renchiwich and was subscribed thereto by like order of the Board of Directors, and in the presence of him, the said DonnaMarie A. Kissane